technology-toolbox/Notebook/Infrastructure/WS2003-R2-ENT.md

 > **Note**
 >
-> Restart the computer to complete the installation and repeat until there are not more updates available.
+> Restart the computer to complete the installation and repeat until there are no more updates available.

 ### Install optional updates using Windows Update

+- ~~Microsoft .NET Framework 4 for Windows Server 2003 x64-based Systems (KB982671)~~
 - ~~Microsoft .NET Framework 3.5 Service Pack 1 and .NET Framework 3.5 Family Update (KB951847) x64~~
 - Remote Desktop Connection (Terminal Services Client 6.0) for Windows Server 2003 x64 Edition (KB925876)
 - Update for Internet Explorer 8 Compatibility View List for Windows Server 2003 x64 Edition (KB982632)